 The State Higher Education Policy Database (SHEPD) is WICHE’s online searchable database.
 It provides state and national policymakers, education leaders, practitioners, and education consumers with an inventory of state-level policies and resources in key policy issue areas related to access and success in higher education.
 It contains a blog and an electronic SHEPD alert distribution list to keep subscribers current on important updates.
 A related resource is the Policy Publications Clearinghouse, a depository of publications, reports, and briefs related to higher education.

-Additionally, Nevada State College, the Nevada System of Higher Education, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in resource sharing.
+Additionally, Nevada State College, the Nevada System of Higher Education, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The College of Southern Nevada, Great Basin College, and Western Nevada College are members.
+Great Basin College, Truckee Meadows Community College, and Western Nevada College are members.

 Several Nevada colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.

 Over the course of the past decade, WICHE has worked collaboratively with both the Nevada Division of Public and Behavioral Health (DPBH) and the State of Nevada WICHE to better understand behavioral health workforce issues.
 From this engagement has evolved the development of the Nevada Psychology Internship Consortium, which will matriculate its first cohort of interns the summer of 2015.
 This is a unique partnership between WICHE MHP, Nevada WICHE, and DPBH.
 Nevada WICHE has committed funds for internship stipends during the development phase, while the DPBH has funded WICHE to develop the internship and support for gaining accreditation.
 As DPBH achieves the ability to self-fund the internship stipends, Nevada WICHE has expressed a commitment to redirect its funding support to new behavioral health professional education and training initiatives.